 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
-These agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-None of these potential future payments are non-cancelable as of March 31, 2004.
+Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
+We believe the amount of each of these milestone payments will be immaterial within the period such milestone is achieved.
+Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
+All of these potential future payments are cancelable as of June 30, 2004.

-Since our inception we have used cash of \$65.9 million in operating activities and incurred a cumulative deficit of approximately \$84.4 million.
+Since our inception we have used cash of \$74.6 million in operating activities and incurred a cumulative deficit of approximately \$93.5 million.
 We expect to incur significant additional operating losses for the next several years and our cash requirements to increase in the future.
 The amount and timing our future cash requirements will depend on regulatory and market acceptance of our products candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
 We believe that our current resources should be sufficient to fund our operations for at least the next twelve months.
 We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.